JonasLmbt/exiobase_explorer/README.md

 To use the Exiobase Explorer:

-    Import the IOSystem class (or other modules) in your Python code:
+    # Import the IOSystem class (or other modules) in your Python code:
     from tools.IOSystem import IOSystem

+Insert the downloaded Exiobase Databases into the corresponding folder /exiobase

 Create an instance and load data:

-    compressed_path = 'path_to_exiobase_files'
     database = IOSystem(compressed_path=compressed_path, year=2022, language="english")
     database.load()